-TOPICS IN STATISTICS 589
+TOPICS IN STATISTICS

-1-3 credits (May be repeated for a total of six credits) Prerequisite: permission.
+(May be repeated for a total of six credits) Prerequisite: permission.
 Selected topics in advanced statistics, including quality control, reliability, sampling techniques, decision theory, advanced inference, stochastic processes and others.

-591 WORKSHOP IN STATISTICS
+WORKSHOP IN STATISTICS

 (May be repeated with change of topic) Group studies of special topics in statistics.
-May not be used to meet undergraduate or graduate major requirements in mathematics and statistics.
+May not be used to meet undergraduate or graduate major requirements in mathematics and statis tics.
 May be used for elective credit only.

-STATISTICAL CONSULTING 595
+STATISTICAL CONSULTING

-1-3 credits Prerequisite: 480/580 or permission.
+Prerequisite: 480/580 or permission.
 Students will be assigned to work with an instructor on current projects in the Center for Statistical Consulting.
-May be repeated for a total of 4 cred-its; however, only 2 credits will count toward major requirements.
-Does not count for elective architector products and a construct the project. credit for math science department majors.
+May be repeated for a total of 4 credits; however, only 2 credits will count toward major requirements.
+Does not count for elective credit for math science department majors.

-ADVANCED PROBABILITY AND STOCHASTIC PROCESSES 3 credits Prerequisite: 651.
-Random walk, distributions, unlimited sequence of trials, laws of large num-bers, convolutions, branching processes, renewal theory, Markov chains, time-dependent stochastic processes rerequisite: 3450:223 or equivalent.
-Probability, random variables, moments and generating functions, random vectors, special distributions, limit theorems, sampling, point estimation, hypothesis testing, confidence estimation.
+ADVANCED PROBABILITY AND STOCHASTIC PROCESSES

+Prerequisite: 651 Random walk, distributions, unlimited sequence of trials, laws of large numbers, convolutions, branching processes, renewal theory, Markov chains, time-dependent stochastic processes.

-PROBABILITY AND STATISTICS 651
+PROBABILITY AND STATISTICS